 Student use: Are students permitted to use ChatGPT?
 If so, for what?
 The most effective policies teach students to use AI as a tool while maintaining academic integrity.
 See also: Ai academic integrity.

 Always protect learner data.
 Do not input learner names or assessment details.
-Anonymise any prompt with learner work (see guidance).
-Staff should follow data protection rules (ICO guidance, 2024).
+Anonymise any prompt with learner work.
+Staff should follow DfE data-protection guidance for generative AI in schools and local policy before putting any content into an AI tool.

 Attribution: Should AI-generated resources be labelled?
 Many schools require a note: "This resource was created with AI assistance and reviewed by [teacher name]."